tnt-coders/cpp-dsp/README.md

     cmake -H. -Bbuild
     cmake --build build

-To test the project, run CTest from the build/test directory
+To test the project, run CTest from the build/test directory.

     cd build/test
     ctest

+Note: Some tests will intentionally fail because they are note implemented yet.

 ## Build Requirements